Code Of Ethics

 SECTION 16: Member should not engage in activities that constitute the practice of law and should recommend that legal counsel be obtained when the tax liability or legal interest of either party requires it.

-SECTION 17: Member should cooperate with other Members on vessels listed with him whenever it is in the interest of the client.
+SECTION 17: Member should cooperate with other Members on vessels listed with them whenever it is in the interest of the client.
 Negotiations concerning a vessel listed exclusively with one Member should be carried on wish the listing broker, not the owner, except with the express consent of the listing broker.
 All shared commission agreements should be negotiated prior to the submission of an Offer to Purchase.

 SECTION 18: The agency of the Member who holds an Exclusive or Central listing should be respected.
 A Member cooperating with the listing Member should not invite the participation of a third Member without the express consent of the listing Member.

 - OPEN LISTING: May be listed with more than one broker, or with no broker, but is common knowledge that the boat is for sale.
-(Commission may be undefined or on a gentlemen’s agreement.)
+(Commission may be undefined or on a non-formal agreement.)

 - CENTRAL LISTING: An agent or agency empowered to make all sales decisions and generally has the Power of Attorney.
 Listing should be available for co-brokerage.

 SECTION 19: A Member should not voluntarily disparage the business practice of a competitor, nor volunteer an opinion of a competitor’s transaction.
-If his opinion is sought, it should be rendered with strict professional integrity and courtesy.
+If their opinion is sought, it should be rendered with strict professional integrity and courtesy.

 SECTION 21: In justice to those who place their interests in his care, the Member should endeavor always to be informed regarding laws, proposed legislation, governmental orders, and other essential information and public policies which affect those interests.